How to Help

 But, with great destruction comes great relief efforts.
 As in past disasters, at the forefront of Hurricane Harvey’s and Irma’s disaster response are Catholic Charities agencies, led by Catholic Charities USA’s (CCUSA) – the official domestic relief agency of the U.S. Catholic Church.

 To immediately help those affected by the devastating aftermath of these disasters, please prayerfully consider making a gift to Catholic Charities USA’s Disaster Relief Fund – the official domestic relief agency of the United States Catholic Church.
-These funds will provide direct assistance to the tens of thousands of individuals whose lives have been upturned by the storm.
+These funds will provide direct assistance to the tens of thousands of individuals whose lives have been upturned by natural disasters.
 They will also enable Catholic Charities’ Disaster Recovery team to coordinate long-term case management and financial assistance to help individuals and families rebuild their lives.

 In our own Camden Diocese, Catholic Charities staff will be deployed to assist in disaster relief efforts, as they have during past crises such as Hurricane Katrina and Hurricane Sandy.
 Needs will change, but the one need that is constant is monetary donations.
 In disasters such as this, experts agree that cash is preferred to donations of items such as clothing and blankets.
 Donated funds can then be used to buy relief and recovery supplies locally, ensuring that the most appropriate and necessary supplies for the communities in need can be quickly obtained, and in turn, supporting local economies as well.